sujith2303/Quizbot.ai/README.md

 No prior knowledge of Machine learning frameworks like  **Pytorch**  , **Tensorflow** , **Jax** , **HuggingFace**,etc.. are required.
 Just write 2 lines of code and your QuizBot is ready.

 (AI Inteviewer and also explain architecture )

+# Steps for training and fine-tuning the model

+## 1. Choosing the Model
+Initially I have tried using the transformer architecture by simply implementing the architecture as mentioned in the [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) paper.
+But inorder to get the benifit of fine-tuning I have used five pre-trained models

+### 1.T5-small
+[T5- small](https://huggingface.co/t5-small) was just 60.5M parameters and very easy to load(just 242 MB) and easy to train and in few epochs it achieved a very less loss over both training and test data but the results when tested were worst.
+It just outputted [QUESTION]: and [ANSWER]: and some random text.
+I think the loss was less because it was able to correctly output [QUESTION] AND [ANSWER] and masks for fill in the blanks but were meaning less.
+The reason was clear because the model didn't have a very good language understanding.
+### 2.T5-base
+I attempted to train the [T5-base](https://huggingface.co/t5-base) model which had 223M parameters, and it exhibited a slow training process, taking up around 892MB of memory.
+Despite the initial time investment, the model demonstrated a strong grasp of language, leading to promising results after just a few epochs.
+The model effectively recognized patterns in question formats, such as multiple-choice questions with four options and the requirement to output the correct one.
+It also performed well in tasks like filling in the blanks with meaningful words.
+However, the validation loss increased over epochs, primarily due to the limited size of the dataset.
+The understanding improved significantly by expanding the dataset size.
+### 3.T5-large
+Finally, I experimented with the [large model](https://huggingface.co/t5-large), which boasts a significantly better understanding compared to the T5-base and requires approximately 3GB to load and had 738M parameters.
+While this model yielded superior results, there were both advantages and disadvantages.

+The model's strength lies in its enhanced comprehension, surpassing that of the T5-base.
+However, a major drawback surfaced when attempting direct fine-tuning—out-of-memory issues were inevitable due to its substantial size, featuring 24 hidden layers in both encoder and decoder and 12 attention heads.
+To address this, I opted for the PEFT (Prompt-Enhanced Fine-Tuning) approach, which successfully prevented out-of-memory errors but extended the training time approximately tenfold compared to the base version.

+Despite achieving satisfactory results, the large model fell short of its full potential.
+The dataset proved insufficient for such a massive model, requiring at least 20 times the parameters for optimal performance (read [chinchilla](https://arxiv.org/pdf/2203.15556.pdf) paper for more details).
+Given that I was fine-tuning with randomly initialized PEFT parameters, increasing the dataset size did enhance accuracy, but the training time also escalated considerably.
+The batch size was constrained to 4 due to memory constraints, and attempts to increase it resulted in out-of-memory errors.
+To mitigate GPU out-of-memory issues, I adjusted the GPU utilization fraction to 0.75, providing some relief but still necessitating a batch size of 4.
+In conclusion, while the large model exhibited performance on par with the T5-base, realizing its full potential demands ample data and extensive training.

+### 4.Flan-T5-base
+The results of Flan-t5-base are comparable as t5-base (since both of them were almost same) but t5-base worked well for this scenario.
+### 5.Flan-T5-large
+The same thing happened with the flan-t5-large model also.
+The t5-large was better compared to flan-t5-large.

+## Hyperparameters
+Full Fine-Tuning (for both the base and small model) Learning rate :- 5.6e-3 with a decay of 0.01